 So, how do you keep an RV water hose from freezing?
 To keep you’re your RV water hose from freezing, you should insulate your hose.
 You can do this by wrapping it in a heat tape.
 Make sure the entire hose is covered so that it remains insulated.
 You can also keep it from freezing by keeping your faucet running.
 It’s harder for moving water to freeze, so keeping your faucet running means that a colder temperature will be required to freeze your hose.

 What Temperature Will RV Water Lines Freeze?

 Your RV water lines can start to freeze once it gets to 32 degrees Fahrenheit or 0 degrees Celsius.
 That’s the freezing temperature, so it’s possible for water to freeze at that point.
 However, water isn’t going to instantly freeze the second it reaches the freezing temperature.
-If the temperature is hovering around the freezing temperature, it will take awhile for the water to reach the point where its fully frozen.
-As a result, if you’re using water fairly regularly and keeping your water moving, there isn’t a high risk of water freezing at the freezing temperature.
+If the temperature is hovering around the freezing temperature, it will take a while for the water to reach the point where it’s fully frozen.
+As a result, if you’re using water fairly regularly and keeping your water moving, there isn’t a high risk of the water freezing at the freezing temperature.

 The colder it gets the more you need to worry about your RV water hose freezing.
 That’s because the colder it gets, the less time it’s going to take for water to freeze.
 So, if it’s 0 degrees Fahrenheit, it isn’t going to take long for your RV water hose to freeze.

 Sometimes there isn’t anything you can do and it’s simply too cold to keep your hose from freezing.
 In this situation, you still need water, so you need to unfreeze your RV water hose.

 To unfreeze your RV water hose, the first thing you should do is use a heat gun on the hose connections.
 You should heat the connections points for 5 to 10 minutes.
 Make sure you move the gun to all sides of the connection so that it thaws on all sides.